mrme77/Flight-Patterns-Clustering-using-ML-Algorithms./README.md

 Author: Pasquale Salomone
 <br>
-Date: October 21, 2023
+Date: November 3, 2023

 ## Overview

-This project uses a machine learning algorithm to cluster flight patterns.
-The algorithm is trained on a dataset of flight data, and then used to predict the cluster for each flight.
-The results can be used to identify flight patterns in a specific geographical region.
+This project focuses on implementing algorithms like K-Means and Mean Shift to cluster flight data.
+Both models are fitted on flight data, without splitting into training and testing set since the test set will not have true labels available.
+The intent is assign each flight to a clsuter based on specific features to possibly identify flight patterns in the geographical region closer to the ADSB receiver.

 to be continued....